 It didn’t take long for video games to become a huge cultural force.
 Now worth roughly double the film industry, gaming is massive – and by its very nature, it needs to stay at the forefront of technology.
 Alongside advances in graphics, virtual reality and artificial intelligence, recent years have seen major developments in cloud gaming.

-Also known as known as “gaming on demand” or “games as a service”, cloud gaming can be boiled down to the simple idea of applying cloud computing to games.
+Also known as gaming on-demand or ‘games as a service’, cloud gaming can be boiled down to the simple idea of applying cloud computing to games.
 Now, it has the potential to revolutionise the way video games are consumed.

 Of course, cloud gamers still need something to connect to the server.
-But because there’s no need for on-board gaming capabilities, virtually any internet-enabled device will do, whether it’s a tablet, a laptop or a smart TV.
-Specialised, low-powered devices or “thin clients” are also available – gaming-optimised streaming boxes that can, in theory, turn any screen into a high-performance games machine.
+But because there’s no need for onboard gaming capabilities, virtually any internet-enabled device will do, whether it’s a tablet, a laptop, smart TV or a smartphone.
+Specialised, low-powered devices or ‘thin clients’ are also available – gaming-optimised streaming boxes that can, in theory, turn any screen into a high-performance games machine.

 Racing to close the latency gap

-And this is where cloud gaming has fallen down historically.
-In the past, bandwidth just wasn’t high enough to deliver responsive gameplay – but now, we’re starting to see internet speeds that make cloud gaming a viable option.
+This is where cloud gaming has fallen down historically.
+In the past, bandwidth just wasn’t high enough to deliver responsive gameplay, but now we’re starting to see internet speeds that make cloud gaming a viable option.
 5G broadband is seen as a key enabler, with a relatively high number of users now in a position to take full advantage of remotely hosted gaming services.
 That said, it’s important to note that high-speed internet is far from widespread even in developed markets like the US, where poor connectivity and bandwidth caps are still issues for many users.